Nauruan language: Vowels

 Non-open vowels (that is, all but //aa/, /a/, /ɑɑ/ /ɑ//) become non-syllabic when preceding another vowel, as in //e-oeeoun// → /[ɛ̃õ̯ɛ̃õ̯ʊn]/ ('hide').

 Stress

 Stress is on the penultimate syllable when the final syllable ends in a vowel, on the last syllable when it ends in a consonant, and initial with reduplications.

 Writing system

+History

+Writing was introduced to Nauru by Christian missionaries during the 19th century, comparatively later than other islands in the region.
+The language was alphabetised by German missionary Philip Delaporte beginning in 1899.

+Original

 In the original writing system for Nauruan, 17 letters were used: